JayThadeshwar/Experiment/README.md

 # Experiments

-This is an experimets for deep linking.
+This is an experimet for deep linking.